dxworks/honeydew/README.md

 - `--no-bindings`

   If present, Honeydew will not try to set the **Fully Qualified Name** of the entities of the created model

+- `--no-trim-paths`

+  If present, Honeydew will not trim the File Paths present in the created model

 ## Build Project